 On September 19, 2005, we filed a Registration Statement on Form S-1 to register 6,733,536 shares of common stock for resale from time to time, which registration statement was subsequently declared effective by the SEC.
 The registered shares were beneficially owned by 47 holders.
 On November 23, 2005, we filed a Registration Statement on Form S-1 to register 1,335,657 shares of common stock issuable upon the exercise of warrants held by three parties, of which warrants held by our two founders that relate to 1,285,657 shares were exercisable at \$1.00 per share and a warrant held by a separate investor that relates to 50,000 shares was exercisable at \$10.00 per share.
-At September 30, 2008, one warrant for 50,000 shares held by a separate investor was outstanding.
+At March 31, 2009, one warrant for 50,000 shares held by a separate investor was outstanding.
 All of the warrants held by our founders have been exercised, and the warrant held by a separate investor expires in May 2009.
 All of such shares, other than shares held by our affiliates, may also be sold from time to time in exempt transactions pursuant to Rule 144 promulgated by the SEC.
-The trading volume for our stock is low, with an average trading volume of approximately 1,700 shares per day on the Hercules Market of the Osaka Securities Exchange and approximately 17,700 shares per day on the Nasdaq Global Market during the month of September 2008.
 If the holders of such shares, to the extent such shares have not been sold already, were to attempt immediately to sell their shares, there would be significant downward pressure on our stock price and it may be difficult, or even impossible, to find a buyer for shares of our common stock.